-We must become cost competitive based on high and rising productivity, thereby becoming more attractive destinations for local and foreign investment, whether producing for domestic markets, or for export (outsourcing) or as sources of highly skilled migrants to join the workforce, hopefully on a temporary basis, in the developed countries.
+We must become cost competitive based on high and rising productivity.
+In this way, we become more attractive destinations for local and foreign investment.
+We become attractive whether producing for domestic markets, or for export (outsourcing) or as sources of highly skilled migrants to join the workforce, hopefully on a temporary basis, in the developed countries.

-In setting new rules for international trade in goods and services, such as in the Doha Round and similar endeavours being pursued at the plurilateral and bilateral levels, the Caribbean has to argue for sufficient space to permit us to participate in these rising flows of trade in goods and services on terms advantageous to our development.
+New rules have been set for international trade in goods and services, such as the Doha Round and similar endeavours being pursued at the plurilateral and bilateral levels.
+The Caribbean must argue for sufficient space to permit us to participate in these rising flows of trade in goods and services on terms advantageous to our development.

-A major objective of our development policies throughout the Caribbean should be to achieve and sustain high levels of international competitiveness based upon capacities to produce and export a wide range of goods and services to different destinations in the world.
+A major objective of our development policies throughout the Caribbean should be to achieve and sustain high levels of international competitiveness.
+This would be based upon capacities to produce and export a wide range of goods and services to different destinations in the world.

-This represents a challenge to our capacity to produce highly educated people capable for running sophisticated operations based upon the latest technology, and in appropriate cases, equipped to engage in scientific and investigative work that can yield improved and new products and to innovate at every state of production and trade.
+This represents a challenge to our capacity to produce highly educated people capable of running sophisticated operations based upon the latest technology.
+These persons must be equipped to engage in scientific and investigative work that can yield improved and new products and to innovate at every state of production and trade.

 One clear success of the Williams strategy is evident right here in this twin island state.
 He articulated and worked to establish a Trinidad and Tobago in which the ownership of resources and policies was located within the Trinidadian society - and by extension to support Caribbean wide strategies dedicated to the same ends.

-There is no doubt that whatever the route we have chosen as sovereign countries within this CARICOM region, we have done well at taking ownership of the management of our resources, whether they be natural resources, the educational resources or industrial resources.
+There is no doubt that whatever the route we have chosen as sovereign countries within this CARICOM region, we have done well at taking ownership of the management of our resources: natural, educational or industrial.

 As Caribbean nations, we have been prepared in the international arena to declare our positions on international policies which affect any or all of our nations.
-It is particularly, pleasing to me that we held to a principled position grounded in the OAS Charter in relation to Haiti.
+It is particularly pleasing to me that we held to a principled position grounded in the OAS Charter in relation to Haiti.
 We are now able once again to restore Haiti to its rightful place around our Community table, democratic processes having been restored.

-Dr. William's mission was substantially accomplished but clearly to complete it we will have to take into account the changing international environment related to trade, political ideologies and indeed political action in the hemisphere.
+Dr. Williams' mission was substantially accomplished.
+To complete it, we shall have to take into account the changing international environment related to trade, political ideologies and indeed political action in the hemisphere.

-One of they keys to advancing the progress at this time remains in the arena which Dr. Williams first identified by virtue of the locus of his first presentation at Mona.
+One of the keys to advancing the progress at this time remains in the arena which Dr. Williams first identified, by virtue of the locus of his first presentation at Mona.

 Higher education institutions within the region must continue to play a critical role.
-Indeed I believe that there is an even greater sense of urgency now than there was then for all.
+I believe that there is an even greater sense of urgency now than there was then.

-Our regional university and all other institutions of higher learning must use their academic freedom in the most positive and creative way possible to free the minds of their students and empower them to be activists in their own development - at personal, community, national and regional levels.
+Our regional University and all other institutions of higher learning must use their academic freedom in the most positive and creative way possible.
+They must free the minds of their students and empower them to be activists in their own development - at personal, community, national and regional levels.

 I would not expect all of them to be regionalists at heart or by training.
-But I would hope that all of them are at least exposed to the realities of our historical background, our current political and social situation and recognize that even though there are development options, development itself is not an option, but an imperative.
+I would, however, hope that all of them are at least exposed to the realities of our historical background, and our current political and social situation.
+They must recognize that even though there are development options, development itself is not an option, but an imperative.

-I would hope for all of them to understand that development is not only the responsibility of governments but is a social obligation which involves them as both contributors and beneficiaries.
+I would hope that they understand that development is not only the responsibility of governments: it is a social obligation which involves them as both contributors and beneficiaries.